gotham-rs/gotham/examples/hello_world/README.md

-# Hello World Example
+# Hello World

-A Hello World example application for working with [Gotham](https://gotham.rs).
+A simple introduction to working with Gotham.

-Useful as an introduction to Gotham or as a point to build from when you have simple requirements and don't need a Router to handle dispatch, middleware, pipelines etc.

 ## Running